 - In a bowl, whisk together the eggs, milk, lemon juice, and applesauce.

-- In another large bowl mix together the whole wheat flour, brown sugar, rolled oats, cinnamon, baking soda and salt.
+- In another large bowl mix together the whole wheat flour, brown sugar, rolled oats, cinnamon, baking soda and powder, and salt.

 - Make a “well” in the center of the dry ingredients, and pour the egg mixture in, and stir just until combined.